 Coordinates to 4-Corners: 46°20'34.5"N 111°53'31.3"W - 46.342916, -111.892014

-From 4 Corners, just pick a direction.
+(Note: the "Tizer Bains Loop" is also known as the "Bullock Hill Loop" and may appear on some maps under either name) From the 4 Corners intersetion, just pick a direction.
 It is a loop after all.
 Either direction works equally well.
 Note: There are several private cabins in the area so keep that in mind.
 They are gated so there should be no mistakes.
 There are some muddy areas, a few steep hills and a few big rocks on the loop.
 In other words, great fun.

 Both the trail to the Tizer Lakes and the Tizer Basin Loop are full-size friendly and the mud holes, in the trail, all have rock bottoms.
 So no fear of sinking.
 The mud on the loop can get deep, in wetter months.
 Please stay the trail.
 This area is fragile and tracks through the mud in the meadows will be there for a long time.

 There are some mines to explore, some old vehicles to discover and you can take a small detour to the Tizer Ranger's Cabin.
 Late in the summer and fall there are some nice Brookies in Wilson Creek.